 In an interview on Victory Lane, Earnhardt said, "I'd run second to him in a heartbeat if it'd bring him back."

 Earnhardt would go on to rack up an additional 11 top-five finishes in '93.
 His consistent streak would particularly show itself during the late fall races, where he placed second at North Wilkesboro Speedway, third at Charlotte, second at North Carolina Motor Speedway, and fourth at Phoenix.

-Dale Sr. championship win in 1993 marked his sixth and second-to-last title for Richard Childress Racing.
-He'd win the title again in '94, putting a cap on his legendary seven-championship run that has only been matched by Jimmie Johnson.
+Dale Sr.'s championship win in 1993 marked his sixth and second-to-last title for Richard Childress Racing.
+He'd win the title again in '94, putting a cap on his legendary seven-championship run that has only been matched by Richard Petty and Jimmie Johnson.

 Enjoy all things sports?